 Approved laboratory.
 All positive drug tests must be confirmed by a certified laboratory.
 Laboratories must be certified by the U.S. Department of Health and Human Services or the College of American Pathologists.

 Confirmatory test.
 All positive initial tests must be confirmed by gas chromatography with mass spectrometry (GC/MS) or an equivalent methodology.
-A positive test sample must be preserved for 90 ...
+A positive test sample must be preserved ...